eolver/deploy-terraform-in-azure/README.md

 #### Define and authenticate Azure details

+##### providers.tf

+Azure requires that an application is added to Azure Active Directory to generate the client_id, client_secret, and tenant_id needed by Terraform (subscription_id can be recovered from your Azure account details).
+Please go here for full instructions on how to create this to populate your provider.tf file.

-First off the providers.tf, this is used to define the subscription, client_id, client_secret, and tenant_id
+this is used to define the subscription, client_id, client_secret, and tenant_id needed by Terraform.
+Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret)

 ```
 provider "azurerm" {